AbdallahRagab7/redux-toolkit/README.md

 # Application Description
 #### simple project to practise redux-toolkit and firebase
-- add products to cart and send post request to firebase using action creator thunk
+- Add products to the cart and send a POST request to Firebase using the action creator thunk
-- get products from firebase , store it in redux store
+- Retrieve products from Firebase and store them in the Redux store.
-- increase , decrease quantity of products in cart
+- Increase , decrease quantity of products in cart

 ## ScreenShots
 ![Products](https://github.com/AbdallahRagab7/redux-toolkit/assets/91810306/34476978-ff72-4254-a534-cf34be055707)